 Section 3.
 Statement of Objectives.
-The Tax Increment Financing District consists of one city block and adjacent and internal rights-of-way.
-The Tax Increment Financing District is being created to facilitate the redevelopment of a substandard building by the construction of new rental housing, including commercial space and relating structured parking (collectively, the "Project").
+The Tax Increment Financing District consists of one parcel and adjacent and internal rights-of-way.
+The Tax Increment Financing District is being created to facilitate the redevelopment of substandard buildings by the construction of new rental housing, including a small amount of commercial space (collectively, the "Project").
 The tax increment financing plan is expected to achieve the objectives outlined in the Redevelopment Plan for the Redevelopment Project Area by the construction of high density housing.
 The following are some of the objectives being facilitated by the Tax Increment Financing Plan.

-- A. Provide Housing for Saint Paul Residents.
-The available housing for residents in the Project Area will be expanded when approximately 254 units of rental housing are constructed. - B. To Redevelop Underused Property.
-The Tax Increment Financing District contains one building that is structurally substandard.
-In order to encourage new development in the area, remove and prevent the emergence of blight and blighting influences, tax increment financing must be used to encourage the redevelopment of the site. - C. Expand the Tax Base of the City of Saint Paul.
-It is expected that the taxable market value of parcels in the Tax Increment Financing District will increase by approximately \$29,008,750 as a result of the new development.
+A. Provide Housing for Saint Paul Residents.
+The available housing for residents in the Project Area will be expanded when approximately 234 units of market rate rental housing are constructed.

+B. To Redevelop Underused Property.
+The Tax Increment Financing District contains three buildings that are structurally substandard.
+In order to encourage new development in the area, remove and prevent the emergence of blight and blighting influences, tax increment financing must be used to encourage the redevelopment of the site.

+C. Expand the Tax Base of the City of Saint Paul.
+It is expected that the taxable market value of the property in the Tax Increment Financing District will increase by approximately \$21,166,195 as a result of the new development.

 The activities contemplated in the Redevelopment Plan and this Tax Increment Financing Plan do not preclude the undertaking of other qualified development or redevelopment activities.
 These activities are anticipated to occur over the life of the Tax Increment District and the Redevelopment Project.
 Section 4.
 Redevelopment Plan Overview.

-- 1. Property to be Acquired The HRA owns all the property within the Tax Increment Financing District.
-The HRA will redevelop the property through Penfield Apartments, LLC, a Minnesota limited liability company, of which the HRA is the sole member. - 2.
-Relocation if necessary, complete relocation services are available pursuant to Minnesota Statutes, Chapter 117 and other relevant state and federal laws. - 3.
-The HRA may lease land or facilities to a private entity for commercial use.
+- 1. Property to be Acquired The HRA will not acquire any property in the Tax Increment Financing District. - 2.
+Relocation if necessary, complete relocation services are available pursuant to Minnesota Statutes, Chapter 117 and other relevant state and federal laws and regulations.